 - The Purchasing Partnerships Program obtains drastically reduced prices on many essential items stocked in Rainbow Rooms across Texas.
 In FY 2013, this program delivered 318 new car seats, 3,493 boxes of lice treatment and bedding spray, 1,000 blankets, and 250 port-a-cribs at no cost to local sites.

-The goals listed in the report are to strengthen education stability and improve education outcomes for some 15,000 school-aged children and youth in DFPS legal custody by:
+- The need and importance of strengthening education stability and outcomes for some 15,000 school-aged children and youth in DFPS legal custody.

 Parent Collaboration Group

 The statewide Parent Collaboration Group (PCG) is a partnership between DFPS and parents who have been in the CPS system and succeeded.
 The group includes regional parent-representatives who meet quarterly to help CPS improve its policies and practices.
 The goals are to identify:

 - Gaps in services for families and children.

 - Services that are working and should continue.

 - Ways parents can improve a caseworker’s skills in relating to parents.